tonywww/shell/README.md

 # shell
-This is a group of shell files for VPS installation.
+This is a group of unix shell scripts for VPS installation.

 Tested on Debian 9